chandanhpcic/docs/source/manual/how-tos/sfr_red_fr_ftth.rst

 **Configuring NAT to redirect SFR/RED BOX calls to NGINX**
 ----------------------------------------------------------

-To allow correct port forwarding, we will configure OPNSense to affect a **static** IP to the SFR/RED Box and we will create an alias for it.
+To allow correct port forwarding, we will configure REticen8 to affect a **static** IP to the SFR/RED Box and we will create an alias for it.

 Services / DHCPv4 / [LAN]
 +++++++++++++++++++++++++